TarekJor/Firefox-52-ESR-legacy-addon/README.md

 -Why? (reason of this)

-Mozilla will be (soon) this November-2017
+Mozilla will be (soon) this November-2017 purge XUL support for addons, force "WebExtensions" only (without being a replacer, non-proper mature technology and disrespectul to community devs (veterans, and loyal supporters) => THIS IS A BAD MOVE, Mozilla

 -Objectives (focus)